• 01 Jan 2025

 Question: Are there limitations on how many times a property manager/lessor can enter the premises?

-A: From 1 May 2025 once a Form 12 Notice to Leave or Form 13 Notice of Intention to Leave has been issued a property manager / lessor will not be permitted to enter the premises any more than 2 times in a 7 days period.
+A: From 1 May 2025 once a Form 12 Notice to Leave or Form 13 Notice of Intention to Leave has been issued a property manager / lessor will not be permitted to enter the premises any more than two times in a seven day period.
 It is worth noting that if there has been no Form 12 or Form 13 issued then this limitation does not apply.

-Question: Can a property manager / lessor still rely on mutual agreement to enter the property if it is more than 2 times in a 7 day period.
+Question: Can a property manager/lessor still rely on mutual agreement to enter the property if it is more than two times in a seven-day period.

 A: Yes, a tenant can provide mutual consent for further entries, however keep in mind a tenant can withdraw mutual consent at any time.